rsyslog/rsyslog/source/configuration/modules/omfwd.rst

    to the follow-up posting).
 In order to prevent these problems, we recommend the use of :doc:`omrelp <omrelp>`.

+-  **udp.sendToAll** Boolean [on/off]

+   **Default:** off

+   When sending UDP messages, there are potentially multiple paths to the target destination.
+By default, rsyslogd only sends to the first target it can successfully send to.
+If this option is set to "on", messages are sent to all targets.
+This may improve reliability, but may also cause message duplication.
+This option should be enabled only if it is fully understood.

+   Note: this option replaces the former -A command line option.
+In contrast to the -A option, this option must be set once per input() definition.

 See Also
 --------